Cryptography underpins our modern world. It protects the transmission of private data, authenticates users, and secures digital transactions.

 Cryptographic keys, in particular, are highly targeted as encryption key security in web apps is so limited.
 Browsers often do not have access to built-in hardware-based technologies.
 With cryptographic keys used in every web interaction, from user verification, to website authentication, to the secure transmission and storage of data, this seemingly small problem has enormous ramifications.

-A stronger mechanism to protect from web app and browser vulnerabilities is to utilize white-box cryptography to bolster encryption key security.
+A stronger mechanism to reduce web application encryption risks is to utilize white-box cryptography to bolster encryption key security.

 How white-box cryptography protects web apps